 Andy joined AUSVEG in March 2015 and coordinates the EnviroVeg program.
 Andy holds a bachelor of science with first class honours in chemistry from La Trobe University and is a 2017 Growing Leader.
 Having grown up in north-west Tasmania (where his family has a background in vegetable farming), Andy has spent time working from the offices of AUSVEG SA, with growers across the country and led the 2017 USA vegetable industry development tour.
 He demonstrates skills in facilitation, collaboration and understanding grower food safety requirements.

 Andy enjoys the great outdoors, traveling, reading and inflicting puns upon his friends.

-Madeleine Quirk joined AUSVEG in 2016.
+Maddy Quirk joined AUSVEG in 2016.
 She holds the position of Biosecurity Officer.
-Madeleine is in her final year of studies at Monash University, studying a Bachelor of Science/Arts and majoring in Ecology and Conservation Biology.
+Maddy is in her final year of studies at Monash University, studying a Bachelor of Science/Arts and majoring in Ecology and Conservation Biology.
 Her key skills include science communication, organisational and analytical skills.

 Outside of her work and study commitments, Madeleine enjoys travelling and skiing.

 Patrick Arratia | Agrichemical Pest Management Needs and Priorities